VincenzoJuniorForte/python-cloud-api/README.md

 ### Run the calculate function only

-    scripts/cli_calculate.sh <arguments to the calculate function>
+    scripts/run_calculate.sh <arguments to the calculate function>

 ### Serve the HTTP function on localhost

     scripts/serve_local.sh

 Running this command will make the Python function available on localhost:8080 via HTTP.

-It will also emulate the Firestore database locally on localhost:8081 (the DB can be monitored at http://127.0.0.1:4000/firestore)
+It will also emulate the Firestore database locally on localhost:8081 (the DB can be monitored at http://127.0.0.1:4000/firestore).

-Here's a sample command to trigger the function :
+The function can be triggered with `scripts/trigger.sh`

+    ./scripts/trigger.sh '{"operation": "x = 1", "step": "x = 1", "user_id": "user-1", "exercise_id": "exercise-1"}'

+Or directly with curl

-    curl -X POST localhost:8080 \
+    curl -v localhost:8080 \
     -H 'Content-Type: application/json' \
     -d '{"operation": "x = 1", "step": "x = 1", "user_id": "user-1", "exercise_id": "exercise-1"}'